Top of main content

 There are many organizations involved in policy work at the federal, state, and local levels.
 The NAACP is one of the oldest and largest organizations advancing civil rights public policy through the legislative process; relative newcomer Campaign Zero has listed ten immediate policy solutions to end police brutality using research and data.5 "There is a real and pressing need for our civic and business leaders to step up in this time," says Milton Speid, Partner at Full Impact Advisory, a mission-driven consulting firm.
 "The demand for swift policy changes is one of the most important topics of conversation I'm hearing right now.
 The community is calling for legislative and policy changes on par with the Civil Rights Act of 1968 for transformational change to happen."
 Consider New York Governor Andrew Cuomo's recent reversal of the state law that protected police misconduct records from being disclosed publicly6, and Los Angeles Mayor Eric Garcetti's reversal of the planned USD121 million budget increase for the Los Angeles Police Department7 — two significant examples of the changes that are underway.

-As a business operating in markets all around the world, we believe diversity brings benefits for our customers, our business and our people.
+As a business operating in markets all around the world, we believe diversity brings benefits for our clients, our business and our people.
 Different ideas and perspectives are celebrated within our brand.

 Addressing systemic racism, including implicit bias.